 Here are a few things to keep in mind as you look for citations online:

 The second factor is to know how many citations there are, for your business.
 There are various online directories where they can be found.
 One of them is the Yellow Pages.
 They have the info and address of your business.
 You should know, however, that they don’t necessarily include a backlink.
 As a beginner, you need to focus on citation building on local business directories.
-The necessary things to know and do are:

-In order to get Google reviews, you need to persuade people to leave reviews.
+To get Google reviews, you need to persuade people to leave reviews.
 The next big thing is online reputation management.
 You must learn to adopt a diplomatic approach to review management and respond to negative reviews effectively.
 Understanding your customers and relating to their problems is critical.
 Keep in mind that the diversity of reviews is just as important as their quality.

 Linking building is arguably the most challenging part of SEO, but it’s certainly not the most boring one, especially if you know what you’re doing.
 Not to mention, when link building finally works it could give you the most rewarding experience ever.
-So let’s take you through some proven link building techniques and outreach hacks that can get you some high authority links for your eCommerce website.
+So let’s take you through some proven link-building techniques and outreach hacks that can get you some high-authority links for your eCommerce website.

 When conducting backlink portfolio audits, do a comparison study with your competitors to better understand your position.
 More importantly, this will help you see the gap between you and competitors, thus letting you take necessary measures to bridge it.
 While there are plenty of tools to run your research, it’s recommended that you start your research using the Ahrefs backlink checker tool.

 Most of these websites may appear pretty authoritative and flawless on the surface, nevertheless, a rigorous probe could reveal just the opposite.

 Check the quality of backlinks obtained by your competitors.
 What does the anchor text say?
 Where are these websites linking to?
-What are the different types of link building practices followed by them?
+What are the different types of link-building practices followed by them?
 Now it’s time to get real with yourself.
 Ask yourself this question: Will you be able to imitate what your competitors have achieved?
-Also remember, most of these links you see must have been the result of protracted reach out efforts and negotiations.
+Also remember, most of these links you see must have been the result of protracted reach-out efforts and negotiations.
 There’s no need to be disheartened by the volume of backlinks.
 Set yourself some micro-goals and get started.

 Now you need to recreate the content which websites are trying to link to.
 This is where you do some topical research to get a full grasp of the content on a broken page.
 You can get this information on Wayback Machine , a powerful tool where billions of web pages are archived for reference.
 Simply enter the broken link in the search bar, and you will be rendered a version of the page.